-Diagnosis: Information, for example, of device status, peak value, simulation
+Display: Settings, for example language, measured value display Diagnosis: Information, for example, of device status, peak indicator, simulation

 Additional adjustments: Instrument unit, reset, date/time, copying function

 Info: Instrument name, hardware and software version, date of manufacture, instrument features

 Check if the correct language is already set for the display.
 If not, you can change the language in the menu item " Display - Menu language".